A blog about boats, fishing, water sports and having fun on the ocean

 All you need to do is look for an icon on the screen, read the depth at which the icon is displayed, and cast!
 It’s so simple.
 If you see a large rock on your Fish-ID fish finder, and expect a certain species to be found around there, then that’s where you would cast.

-What frequency should I use on fish finder?
+What is the easiest to use fish finder?

 Frequencies commonly used by a conventional fish finder for recreational boat are 50 kHz (low frequency) and 200 kHz (high frequency).
 A lower frequency has a wider search angle and area.
 Generally, the searchable angle of 50 kHz beams is approximately 50 degrees and that of 200 kHz beams is approximately 15 degrees.